iPsychonaut/Phylogenetic_Pipeline/README.md

 -MUSCLE Alignment of the Combined FASTA

--A Neighbor Joining Tree File
+-A Neighbor Joining Tree File with Branch Support

--A UPGMA Tree File
+-A UPGMA Tree File with Branch Support

--A Bootstrap Consensus Tree File
+-A Bootstrap Consensus Tree File with Branch Support

--An IQ-Tree Series of Files
+-An IQ-Tree Series of Files, indlucing a tree with Branch Support

 ### UPCOMING UPDATES